 Tip 3: Find your award-winning story

-It seems obvious but to increase your chances of winning, you need to make sure you’re putting your best story forward.
-Instead of diving straight in with a story about your latest innovation, make sure you consider the impact too.
-Brainstorm all your achievements this year and pick the project that scores highly on both innovation and impact.
-It may not be the one that sprung to mind first but it’ll certainly be the one most likely to get you the win.
+Your most recent achievement or innovation might not be the one that will get you the crown.
+Brainstorm all your achievements from the last year and pick the project that scores highly on both innovation and impact.
+It may not be the one that initially sprung to mind, but it’ll certainly be the one most likely to get you the win.

 Tip 4: Remember the three rules